Mrwatermolen/CSDIY/CS144/week-1/note.md

 ![WhyNeedARP](./assets/WhyNeedARP.jpg)

 Consdiering: A want to send a packet to B. A know IP: 171.43.22.5 is in different network, so it need send the packet through the geteway.
-Then, the packet has a network layer destination 171.43.22 and a link layer destination 0:18:e7:f3:ce:la which is gateway, and alse has a network source and a link source.
+Then, the packet has a network layer destination 171.43.22.5 and a link layer destination 0:18:e7:f3:ce:la which is gateway, and also has a network source and a link source.
 The gateway will drop the link data and put the IP packet inside a link layer frame to B.

+So how do we know who is the ***171.43.22.5***(it means MAC address)?
 This is the problem wanted to be solved by ARP.
 ![WhyNeedARP1](./assets/WhyNeedARP1.jpg)

 A client wants to send a packet to gateway(192.168.0.1), so how can it do to get a link layer address associated with gateway.
 We use ARP.